-- A lack of proper litter control facilities; pubic [sic] driving on beaches; lack of adequate restroom facilities, insufficient capacity for enforcement of existing rules and regulations. - 2 Marine debris poses a major hazard to marine organisms, they are unsightly, and they take forever to decompose, if not at all.
-As a territory that relies on tourism as its number one industry, marine debris compromises the sustainability of the CNMI's main economic driver. - 3 Marine debris is an issue in all of our beach[es] due to Super Typhoon Yutu.
-Post-typhoon, the assessment team reported numerous tin, lumber, plastic, trash, and metal in the ocean/beach due [to] the construction sites that were damaged (located near the beach).
+- Public Access: Damaging visitor uses continue to degrade shoreline sites. - Public Access: Rules and regulations [are] not being followed that would damage our coastal lines and ocean life. - Public Access, Cumulative and Secondary Impacts: Public access enhancements and policies that mitigate tourist impacts are needed - Public Access, Marine Debris: A lack of proper litter control facilities; pubic [sic] driving on beaches; lack of adequate restroom facilities, insufficient capacity for enforcement of existing rules and regulations. - Marine Debris: Marine debris poses a major hazard to marine organisms, they are unsightly, and they take forever to decompose, if not at all.
+As a territory that relies on tourism as its number one industry, marine debris compromises the sustainability of the CNMI's main economic driver. - Marine Debris: Marine debris is an issue in all of our beach[es] due to Super Typhoon Yutu.
+Posttyphoon, the assessment team reported numerous tin, lumber, plastic, trash, and metal in the ocean/beach due [to] the construction sites that were damaged (located near the beach).
 Recovery teams were only able to remove and extract a couple of the marine debris in the ocean due to the depth and weight of the debris.
 Marine debris not only poses a risk to the safety of our people who go swimming and diving, but more importantly, it is a hazard to the creatures that inhabit the ocean and call it their home.
-It damages their natural habitat and disrupts their way of life. - 4 The unending and overwhelming amount of marine debris.
-Can we meaningfully manage the problem? - Marine debris is a global problem that ends up on our beaches.
+It damages their natural habitat and disrupts their way of life. - Marine Debris: The unending and overwhelming amount of marine debris.
+Can we meaningfully manage the problem? - Marine Debris: Marine debris is a global problem that ends up on our beaches.
 It is a very hard issue to address.
-While we can implement campaigns on island, and are doing a very good job, we are only a very small part of a huge problem that needs to be addressed world-wide.

-Cumulative and Secondary Impacts
+While we can implement campaigns on island, and are doing a very good job, we are only a very small part of a huge problem that needs to be addressed world-wide. - Cumulative and Secondary Impacts: No oversight on tourism, unrestrained development, runoff from land clearing and unpaved/unmaintained roads. - Cumulative and Secondary Impacts: Impacts from tourism on high use sites are excessive.
+Marine sports operators are damaging coastal resources. - Cumulative and Secondary Impacts: - Lack of understanding (in general and specific to project proponents / Agency Board) regarding how to do effects analysis for cumulative and secondary impacts and how to propose and implement appropriate mitigation; - Segmentation/phasing of projects allows for skewed analysis of impacts (if any); - Lack of guidance on and inconsistent application of impact identification and avoidance procedures;